Charlotte Transportation Center

-The Charlotte Transportation Center (CTC), also known as Arena or CTC/Arena, is an intermodal transit station in Center City Charlotte, North Carolina, United States.
-It serves as the central hub for the Charlotte Area Transit System (CATS) buses and connects with the LYNX Blue Line and CityLYNX Gold Line.
+The Charlotte Transportation Center (CTC), also known as Arena or CTC/Arena, is an intermodal transit station in Uptown Charlotte, North Carolina, United States.
+It serves as the central hub for the Charlotte Area Transit System (CATS) buses and connects with the Lynx Blue Line and CityLynx Gold Line.
 It is located on East Trade Street, Fourth Street and Brevard Street.
 Notable places nearby include the Bank of America Corporate Center, Belk Theater, EpiCentre, Overstreet Mall and the Spectrum Center.

 History

 The CTC celebrated its grand opening on December 11, 1995, through a partnership with then-NationsBank.
-Its completion moved the central transfer point for all CATS buses from The Square, two blocks to the west to Trade Street.
-Reasons for the facility was an effort to improve traffic congestion along Tryon Street and provide transit riders a more efficient centralized transfer point.
+Its completion moved the central transfer point for all CATS buses from The Square, two blocks to the west, to Trade Street.
+The facility was an effort to improve traffic congestion along Tryon Street and provide transit riders a more efficient centralized transfer point.

-The LYNX Blue Line station officially opened on November 24, 2007.
-The unique platform cover, made of synthetic materials and supported by curved steel, was originally scrapped due to high costs, but was later brought back and constructed after multiple Center City businesses donated money to make up the difference in construction costs.
+The Lynx Blue Line station officially opened on November 24, 2007.
+The unique platform cover, made of synthetic materials and supported by curved steel, was originally scrapped due to high costs, but was later brought back and constructed after multiple Uptown businesses donated money to make up the difference in construction costs.

-On July 14, 2015, the CityLYNX Gold Line was officially opened with its initial 1.5 mi, six-stop segment (Phase 1).
+On July 14, 2015, the CityLynx Gold Line was officially opened with its initial 1.5 mi, six-stop segment (Phase 1).

 Redevelopment

 In 2019 the city received a bid from developers to purchase the 2.6 acre site and redevelop it.
 In August 2019 the city began a competitive-bidding process which led to White Point Partners and Dart Interests being selected to redevelop the site.
 The development is planned to be a public-private partnership to create a new transportation hub which will also include retail and office space.
 The original building options being considered were a ground level bus station, below ground station, or above ground station.
-Also, included in the redevelopment would be a training center for the Charlotte Hornets which will be a part of the $215 million the city agreed in order to extend the Hornets lease of Spectrum Center until 2045.
+Also included in the redevelopment would be a training center for the Charlotte Hornets, which will be a part of the $215 million the city agreed in order to extend the Hornets' lease of Spectrum Center until 2045.

 In January 2023 Charlotte City Council approved a below ground bus station.
 This option was chosen to reduce the security risks by only allowing access to ticketed passengers.
 As of February 2023 Charlotte City Council voted to allow the city manager to create a nonbinding memorandum of understanding with developers to move forward with the redevelopment process.
-This step is one on many steps and approvals needed before starting construction.
+This step is one of many steps and approvals needed before starting construction.